National Parks in India

 - Geo-morphological, or

-India has more than 100 National Parks (104 National Parks to be specific) covering more than 50,000 sq km of area.
+There are 104 National Parks in India covering more than 50,000 sq km of area.

-These National Parks of India make India one of the favorable
+These National Parks in India make India one of the favourite places for

-Big Cats India brings to you the complete list of 104 national parks of India with the demographic details, ‘flora and fauna’ details, and also the details about “largest and smallest national parks of each state of India“.
+Big Cats India brings to you the complete list of 104 national parks in India with the demographic details, ‘flora and fauna’ details, and also the details about “Statewise largest and smallest national parks in India“.

-The ultimate list of National Parks of India
+The ultimate list of National Parks in India (Updated 2019)

-Below is the ultimate list of all the National Parks of India in alphabetical order
+Below is the ultimate list of all National Parks in India in alphabetical order

 Anamudi Shola National Park